+She has taught a variety of courses including Health Psychology, Interviewing & Counseling, Psychology of Cultural Diversity, and Introduction to Psychology II.
+She is also the Coordinator of the CoOp Program in Psychology and facilitates the Community Partnerships for the department.
 While at Bay Path, Wiezbicki-Stevens has been instrumental in developing a number of initiatives designed to enhance student development.
-Numerous grant-funded projects have targeted experiential learning, leadership programs, internships, and the unique learning needs of adult women and first-generation students.
-For several years, she worked in the Academic Development Center as an academic counselor.
-Within the Psychology Department, she introduced service learning projects to the curriculum and created Web sites for supporting students in the One Day A Week Saturday Program as well as traditional undergraduate students pursuing their internships.
-In 2007, she developed the highly successful Alum-Mentor Program in Psychology.
+Grant projects have targeted experiential learning, leadership programs, internships, and the unique learning needs of adult women and first-generation students.
+She introduced Service Learning Projects to the curriculum and has created numerous resources for supporting students, including the distinctive Alum-Mentor Program in Psychology.